The 48 Film Challenge

 The barrier to enter The 48 is next to zero; we encourage all those interested to try out.
 However, The 48 is not an easy challenge.
 We take filmmaking seriously and expect you to BRING IT!!!
 Most of all, we want you to work hard, be productive, stay safe and have FUN!

 Online or in-person — Covid-19

 The Covid-19 pandemic has compelled us all to be innovative in using the online space as an alternative to in-person gatherings.
 How containment of the pandemic will play out over the next year is obviously not something we can answer.
-We would love to host in-person events for local screenings in the summer of 2021, but will have to assess the health and safety issues closer to that time, understanding that local screenings may need to be exclusively online.
-Our hope is that we can all celebrate coming together for an in-person event for the national screening in 2022 at the Tiff Lightbox in Toronto.
+We aim to host in-person events for local screenings in the summer of 2022, but will have to assess the health and safety issues closer to that time, understanding that local screenings may need to be exclusively online.
+Our hope is that we can all celebrate coming together for an in-person event for the national screening in 2023 at the Canada-wide screening.
 For more on the projected timeline, go to How does The 48 work.